-The latest actuarial review of the TPS was carried out as at 31 March 2019.
-The valuation report was published by the Department for Education (the Department) in April 2019.
+Not less than every four years the Government Actuary ("GA"), using normal actuarial principles, conducts a formal actuarial review of the TPS.
+The aim of the review is to specify the level of future contributions.
+Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
+The latest actuarial valuation was carried out as at 31 March 2016 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 except it has been prepared following the Government's decision to pause the operation of the cost control mechanisms at the time when legal challenges were still pending.
+The valuation report was published in April 2019.
 The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196 billion giving a notional past service deficit of £22 billion.
 Discount rate is 2.4% in excess of CPI.

-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2020 onwards (compared to 16.48% during 2019/20).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2020-21 academic year.
+As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018/19).
+DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2021-22 academic year, and currently through to March 2023.
+The next valuation (2020) result is due to be implemented from 1 April 2024.